Suede (album): Background and recording

 Once the band had signed long-term to Nude/Sony in November 1992, the band began official recording of the album.
 The album was recorded late 1992 and early 1993 and cost £105,000 to make.
 Some tracks were recorded at Protocol and Angel Recording Studios, though the bulk of the album was recorded and mixed at Master Rock Studios as Buller got on well with the house engineer Gary Stout.
 In the studio, Buller's method of working was that he would form a close relationship with the band member whom he thought to be most important for the sound and creative input.
 In Suede's case it was guitarist Butler, which did not go down well with Anderson.
 Buller would be the band's closest musical collaborator for the years ahead.
 Anderson liked Buller as a person and for his enthusiasm for Suede.
 He endorsed his production on the first single "The Drowners"; however, he had different views on "Metal Mickey", feeling that Buller took the "metal brutality" out of the song.
 Instead of the song ending abruptly after the chorus, which the band demonstrated when performing live, Buller suggested an extended fade-out, which incorporated a key change.

 Anderson also had an issue with the song "Moving", saying "It never sounds as good on that album as it did live.
 There's hardly anything of the energy, it's over-produced, it's all a bit FX, it's a bit grim."
 Butler would eventually clash with Buller for similar reasons during the recording of the next album, which was an event Anderson could perceive early on.
 "I think as Bernard got more technically aware, because he always had a fine ear, he very soon saw flaws in what Ed was doing.

-Following on the tradition of the Smiths, Suede wanted to make sure the b-sides were of a high standard.
-This of course meant some early songs were set aside and left off the album.
-Anderson has expressed regret of not including on the album the b-sides "To The Birds", "My Insatiable One" and "Painted People".
-Needing songs to fill the album, the band's later recordings included "She's Not Dead", "The Next Life", "So Young" and "Breakdown".
-The latter track being the last song to be written for the album.
+Inspired by The Smiths, Suede wanted to ensure the b-sides were of a high standard.
+Anderson later expressed regret for relegating several tracks recorded in sessions for the singles and album to B-sides.
+The later album recordings included "She's Not Dead", "The Next Life", "So Young" and "Breakdown"; the latter track being the last to be written.